snoretrain/death-adder/README.md

 feature set narrow.

 ## Installation
-To install Death Adder in your project, simply install it
+To add Death Adder to your project, simply install it

 with npm:
 ```